sensu/sensu-docs-legacy/source/docs/0.21/overview.md

 Sensu is an infrastructure and application monitoring and telemetry solution.
 Sensu provides a framework for monitoring infrastructure, service & application health, and business KPIs.
-Sensu is specifically designed to solve monitoring challenges introduced by dynamic and/or ephemeral infrastructure at scale (e.g. public, private, and hybrid clouds).
+Sensu is specifically designed to solve monitoring challenges introduced by modern infrastructure platforms with a mix of static, dynamic, and ephemeral infrastructure at scale (i.e. public, private, and hybrid clouds).

 Sensu allows organizations to compose comprehensive monitoring & telemetry solutions to meet unique business requirements.
 By providing a platform to build